ekra26/Codecademy-Projects/README.md

 ## Introduction:

-This is a compilation of projects I worked on to complete the Full-Stack Engineer Career Path of Codecademy.
+This is a compilation of some projects I worked on to complete the Full-Stack Engineer Career Path of Codecademy.

 ### Technologies/Languages